 Governance and management systems in place at this centre ensured that care and support provided to the residents was to a very good standard, was safe, appropriate to their assessed needs and consistently and effective monitored.
 There was a clearly defined management structure, which identified the lines of authority and accountability for all areas of service provision.
 The person in charge held the necessary skills and qualifications to carry out the role and was both knowledgeable about the residents assessed needs and the day-to-day management of the centre.

 The person in charge had ensured all the requested documentation was available for the inspector to review during the inspection.

 The provider had ensured that staff numbers and skill mix at the centre were in line with the assessed needs of the resident and with the statement of purpose.
 The inspector reviewed the actual and planned rota which indicated continuity of care from a core staff team.
 The person in charge demonstrated the relevant experience in management and was effective in the role.
 The staff members with whom the inspector spoke with were very knowledgeable around the residents assessed needs.
-For example a staff member had spoken to the residents in advance of the inspection to ensure the residents were fully aware and did not experience any anxiety around the inspector visiting.
+For example staff spoken with were very knowledgeable regarding supports residents required at mealtimes.
+Some residents required a textured diet as they were diagnosed with dysphagia.